Detachment Focus: Iconoclast Fiefdom (Updated November 19, 2025)

 • Pave The Way (15 Points) – At the start of the Declare Battle Formations step you can choose three of your Damned units gain the Scouts 6” ability.
 This is incredibly useful, and solves one of the biggest problems you’ll have with this army – namely that Cultists move 6″ while your bigger knights are much faster.
 You don’t really want to castle as Chaos Knights, and this can help you get out there making sacrifices sooner.

 • Tyrant’s Banner (5 Points) – When performing a Dark Sacrifice, your Chaos Knight can choose any visible Damned unit to take a Leadership test instead of a Damned unit within 6”.
-This is another great way to avoid having to wait for your footsloggers to catch up, and it’s dirt cheap besides.
+This is another great way to avoid having to wait for your footsloggers to catch up, and it’s dirt cheap besides, so it’s often going to go in just to eat your final points.

 • Diabolical Resilience (35 Points) – Your Chaos Knight has a 6+++ Feel-No-Pain and ignores and Movement/Advance Roll/Charge Roll modifiers.
 Most modifiers to movement don’t tend to affect vehicles but that’s a nice add-on to the 6+++ Feel No Pain, which functionally gives you 20% more wounds to work with.
-That’s a lot of points to pay for this ability, and now that fifty points can buy you another unit of sacrificial lambs, it’s probably not worth it.
+That’s a lot of points to pay for this ability, but with the wound increase on Chaos Knights in the Codex update, it has more value than it used to.
+If you’re taking this, you want it on a Lancer or Tyrant, where starting with more wounds increases its value.
+A Lancer effectively has around 34 wounds with this.

 Cultists.
 Credit: Rockfish